upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 03 -- Intro to CSS/Student-Materials/README.md

 ```

 The code above probably won't look pretty, but notices how it only targets one element.
-Note the the ID selctor is intended for special cases, and in any page, there should never be two elements with the same id.
+Note the the ID selector is intended for special cases, and in any page, there should never be two elements with the same id.
 If you want to select multiple elements, use a class selector.

 ### Step six: Google and experiment with some basic CSS elements!

-Here is a list of elements to try with your page!
-Add a class selector for land-creatures, and
+Let's return to our very first site--the hobby page you made for the first HTML lesson.

++ Create a new CSS file in your project folder for your styles--make sure it ends in `.css`.
+For example `hobby-styles.css`

+Now it's time to experiment with a variety of CSS properties.
+For each, you might need to google the name of the property followed by "CSS" to see an example on a site like W3Schools.
+The best way to learn css is to copy an example and experiment with changing the values.

+Below is the list of properties to try.
+Try to use as many as you can in the remaining time.

++ border
++ width
++ height
++ color
++ font-size
++ font-weight
++ font-family
++ text-align
++ background-color
++ margin
++ padding
++ float
++ **challeng** display
++ **challenge** position